Putting On a Bra After Shoulder Surgery

 Our entire lineup of True Body bras are made to be the ultimate in comfort and movability, with super soft microfiber that truly feels like a second skin.
 But a few of our designs suit themselves best to post shoulder surgery recovery, including a strapless style and two adjustable strap options.

-A bra that can take you beyond post-procedure recovery, the very versatile True Body Strapless Multiway Bra is a workhorse when worn without straps, traditionally or crisscrossed for a racerback.
-This balconette design offers a bit of lift from lightly lined foam cups and shaping support from smoothing True Body microfiber.
-Flexible wires move with you and a double hook and eye closure ensures ample support from a properly fitting band.
+A bra that can take you beyond post-procedure recovery, this bra is a workhorse when worn without straps, traditionally or crisscrossed for a racerback.
+Flexible wires are best for moving with you and a double hook and eye closure ensures ample support from a properly fitting band.